scottyeager/info_foundation/src/token/how_to_buy/tft_liquid.md

 **Again, please note you are not fully registered until you verify your account.**

+### Enable two-factor authentication

+It's quite simple to set up two-factor authentication (2FA) – and from a security standpoint, it is highly recommended.
+You can learn more about it [here](https://help.liquid.com/en/articles/2273273-how-to-set-up-2fa).

 ### Now you are ready to buy tokens on Liquid!

 1. First, you'll need to [deposit fiat](https://help.liquid.com/en/articles/2275495-how-do-i-deposit-fiat) into your account